isaacbernat/pycrastinate/modules/README.md

 #### gather_files
 ##### Parameters
+They have a slightly different behaviour than the ones from `gather_git_blames_shell`.
+Read carefully.
 ###### root_paths
 - **type**: list of strings.
 - **description**: They are the initial paths to recursively scan.